 In most units, after students have completed several sets of quizzes, they receive a review quiz consisting of a random selection of the material they just practiced.
 These periodic reviews help students remember what they learn.
 As the layout of Newsroom 101 makes clear, students can access a review quiz only after making 90 on each of the practice quizzes that precede it.

 What is the tone of the quizzes?

 Newsroom 101 material is clear and serious, except that -- as improbable as this may seem -- the items and the feedback are sometimes lighthearted and chatty.
 Newsroom 101 has a bit of personality — a kind of self-deprecating humor.
-Teaching with Newsroom 101 was the first time I ever heard a student laugh out loud during a quiz.
+Teaching with Newsroom 101 was the first time I ever heard a student laugh out loud during a test.

 But Newsroom 101 is not childish or condescending.
 This is not a game.
 The topic is serious, it requires sustained focus, and it is treated in a straightforward, adult way, with occasional moments of comic relief.

 Most of the examples in Newsroom 101 are written in clear, straightforward language that enables students to focus on the grammatical issue without having to parse a complicated sentence.
 Some units use whimsical stories to string a series of grammatical issues onto an engaging narrative.

 We repeatedly hear from professors that students relate well to these quizzes.